OanaMariaB/sinatra-recipe-app/README.md

 1. User
 2. Recipe entry

-User Model
+1. User Model
 Attributes:
 -name
 -email
 -password(if I use bcrypt this will be the password_digest in the DB) -

-Recipe Entry Model
+2. Recipe Entry Model
 Attributes:
--date
 -title
 -content
+-ingredients
 -user_id <= this will be the foreign key

-The User has_many :recipe entries
+The User has_many :recipe_entries
 A Recipe entry belongs_to :user

 MVP